South Korea Mud Fest and

 This area is also said to host the best beaches of South Korea’s west coast, we’ll see if this fame is deserved.

-This article is part of our South Korea travel log series.
+This article is part of our South Korea travels log series.

-It’s raining and there’s a headwind but ultimately we can get to Boryeong at 6pm and pitch our tent* on the beach.
+It’s raining and there’s a headwind but ultimately we can get to Boryeong at 6 pm and pitch our tent* on the beach.
 It’s named Daecheon beach and is one of the most popular beaches in the Korean west coast.
-Indeed is very nice, a couple of kilometers long and very wide.
+Indeed it is very nice, a couple of kilometers long and very wide.

-Immediately after having set up the tent we see the beautiful small grass spot just besides us, but we’re to lazy to move so we’ll cope with the sand tonight.
+Immediately after having set up the tent we see the beautiful small grass spot just beside us, but we’re too lazy to move so we’ll cope with the sand tonight.